eWaterCycle/era5cli/docs/general_development.md

 This will apply the `black` and `isort` formatting, and then check the code style.

+??? tip "Using pre-commit"
+    For pre-commit users, a pre-commit configuration has been added.
+This hook will execute the `hatch run format` command.

+    After installing pre-commit in your python environment (`pip install pre-commit`), you can do
+    ```
+    pre-commit install
+    ```
+    to set up the git hook scripts.

+    For more information, see the [pre-commit website](https://pre-commit.com/).

 ## Generating the documentation

 To view the documentation locally, simply run the following command: